EnslavedEagle/black-company-recruitment-task/readme.md

 I presumed we're using the latest version of Google Chrome with the support of latest ES6/ES7 features, such as rest parameters, arrow functions and other nice stuff.
 I realize it might not work properly when tested on older browsers.

+I left the prototypal inheritance definitions as they were.

 ### A list of things done here:

 - Added `Randoms` component that appends a list of random numbers fetched from `GET /random-numbers`